opensumi/docs/docs/integrate/universal-integrate-case/custom-view.en.md

 The `slot renderer` determines how this data is consumed.
 By default, the view is laid out tiled from top to bottom.
 In the sidebar and bottom bar, the slot renderer defaults to a TabBar component that supports collapsing and expanding and toggling.
 Except for the sidebar area which will support multiple sub-views like accordion, only the first view of views will be consumed by default.

-The data provider offers LayoutConfig for the view configuration, whose data structure is showed as follows :
+The data provider offers LayoutConfig for the view configuration, whose data structure is showed as follows:

 ```typescript
 export const defaultConfig: LayoutConfig = {